 In a positive and protective child-carer relationship; and through positive interactions.
 Baby learns and internalises many different positive beliefs about themselves, others and the world – including (there are various different types):

 The relationship and attachment experience can be negatively affected when there is a relational trauma, adverse childhood experiences, and exposure to alcohol and other substances in utero.
 The child’s brain can become wired for fear.
 They can remain very much in survival mode as they do not have a secure base to rely on and help them feel loved, safe, seen and heard.
 Trauma is thought to often have significant implications for the development of children’s cognition, language and self-identity.

-where the attachment or the relationship is lacking to such an extent that it is more difficult for the child to reach their potential,
+When there are more negative, hostile, or absent parenting experiences; such as where the attachment or the relationship is lacking to such an extent that it is more difficult for the child to reach their potential,

 Baby might learn, for example, that

 • I am invisible, not lovable